uvarc/rc-learning/content/courses/parallel_computing_introduction/distributed_mpi_programs.md

 #### Python

 As we have mentioned, the basic MPI communication routines are in the Communicator class of the MPI subpackge of mpi4py.
 Each communication subprogram has two forms, a lower-case version and another where the first letter of the method is upper case.
 The lower-case version can be used to send or receive an object; mpi4py pickles it before communicating.
+The argument of these routines is the sent object; the received object is the return value of the function.

-The upper-case version works _only_ with NumPy Ndarrays.
+The upper-case version works _only_ with buffered objects, usually NumPy Ndarrays.
 Communicating Ndarrays is faster and is recommended when possible.
 However, _every_ buffer must be an Ndarray in this case, so even scalars must be placed into a one-element array.
+The upper-case buffered functions are more similar to the corresponding C/C++ functions.
+For the buffered functions, it is very important that the types match, so use of `dtype` is recommmended in declaring NumPy arrays.

 The mpi4py package supports the C datatypes, but in the format `MPI.Dtype` rather than `MPI_Dtype`, but they are seldom required as an argument to the MPI functions.
+It is strongly recommended that the type of each NumPy array be explicitly declared with the `dtype` option, to ensure that the types match in both send and receive buffers.

+{{< code-download file="/courses/parallel_computing_introduction/codes/mpi4py_ex.py" lang="python" >}}